Évora University Press

 https://imprensa.uevora.pt/uevora

 <p>A Imprensa da Universidade de Évora / Évora University Press foi criada em 2020 com o objetivo de publicar obras originais de reconhecido mérito científico nas diferentes áreas do saber.
-Todos os livros publicados pela Imprensa da Universidade de Évora passam por um processo de dupla revisão cega, são editados em formato digital e disponibilizados em regime de Acesso Aberto.</p>pt-PTÉvora University Press<p><span class="tlid-translation translation" lang="en"><span class="" title="">The author declares that the rights on the proposed manuscript are reserved for the Évora Univresity Press, during the period of analysis of the original.</span></span></p>Essays of Imagination with the Landscape
+Todos os livros publicados pela Imprensa da Universidade de Évora passam por um processo de dupla revisão cega, são editados em formato digital e disponibilizados em regime de Acesso Aberto.</p>pt-PTÉvora University Press<p><span class="tlid-translation translation" lang="en"><span class="" title="">The author declares that the rights on the proposed manuscript are reserved for the Évora Univresity Press, during the period of analysis of the original.</span></span></p>The geodiversity of the Évora region

 https://imprensa.uevora.pt/uevora/catalog/book/48